saltyorg/docs/docs/apps/cloudplow.md

 ### Service account uploading

-You can tell cloudplow to use a set of service accounts when uploading to Google Drive to go past hte daily 750G upload limit.
+You can tell cloudplow to use a set of service accounts when uploading to Google Drive to go past the daily 750G upload limit.
 Details are available [here](https://github.com/l3uddz/cloudplow#uploader), but in a nutshell you will add the `service_account_path` to the uploader:

 ```json
 "uploader": {